TomasGarciaDev/CV/README.md

 **2k12 estudios** (February '12 to June '16)
 _Drummer/Composer_
-I was part and one of the founder members of *2k12 estudio*, we were a music composition, production, and sound design company for AV.
+I was part and one of the founder members of *2k12 estudio*, we were a music composition, production, and sound design company for Audiovisual Industry.
 As part of the team, I was one of the composers and studio musicians, and as a partner, we worked and researched different, and creative, ways of applying music and sound to the moving images.
 During my time in the company, I was in charge of the creation and supervision of the website contents and design.

-- Any experience relevent to software development

 ## Skills

+_Team Work_

+_Technology Entusiast_

+_Continues Learning_

+_Clean Code and Simplest Solution_

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.